 Legionella are found naturally in the environment, usually in water.
 They have been found in creeks and ponds, hot and cold water taps, hot water tanks, decorative fountains, and large plumbing systems.

 How is legionellosis spread?

 People get Legionnaire's disease when they breathe contaminated mist.
 Legionnaire's is not spread person to person.

 Who gets legionellosis?

 Patients have ranged in age from 10 months to 84 years.
 The disease most often affects middle-aged or older men, particularly those who smoke.
 People with underlying illnesses such as lung disease, cancer, or those with lowered immune system resistance to disease are also at higher risk.

 The early symptoms of legionellosis may be flu-like with muscle aches, headaches, tiredness, shortness of breath, and dry cough followed by high fever, chills and occasionally diarrhea.
 Temperatures commonly reach 102-105 degrees F and chest X-rays often show pneumonia.

 The incubation period for legionellosis ranges from two to 10 days, but it is usually five to six days.

 What is the treatment for legionellosis?

-Antibiotics such as erythromycin appear to be effective in treating the disease.
+Certain antibiotics appear to be effective in treating the disease.